lightning-signer/validating-lightning-signer/docs/policy-controls.md

 * The HTLC pubkeys must be correct <br>
   `policy-commitment-htlc-counterparty-htlc-pubkey`
-  `policy-commitment-htlc-holder-htlc-pubkey`
+  `policy-commitment-htlc-holder-htlc-pubkey` <br>
+  ACTION: implement tests

 * The cltv_expiry on received HTLC outputs must be reasonable <br>
   `policy-commitment-htlc-cltv-range` <br>
-  ACTION: currently off by default - `policy.use_chain_state`
+  ACTION: currently off by default - `policy.use_chain_state`.  also needs to detect when new HTLCs are added to the commitment transaction.

 * Offered payment hash - must be related to received HTLC payment hash <br>
   `policy-commitment-htlc-offered-hash-matches` <br>
-  ACTION: isn't this redundant with `policy-commitment-htlc-routing-balance`?
+  ACTION: isn't this redundant with `policy-commitment-htlc-routing-balance`? or implement.

 * Trimming - outputs are trimmed if under the bitcoin dust limit.
 It is critical that the holder's commitment does not violate the bitcoin dust limit so that it is valid and can be transmitted if necessary <br>
-  `policy-commitment-outputs-trimmed`
+  `policy-commitment-outputs-trimmed` <br>
+  ACTION: implement tests for signing counterparty transaction

 * Revocation - the previous commitment transaction was properly revoked by peer disclosing secret.
 This includes both checking